kieran-s/jperezruiz-subnautica-mods/CyclopsSolarCharger/README.md

 ### Configurable

 - The maximum number of modules to stack can be configured between 1 and 6.
 - The maximum operating depth can be set up to 800m.
+- The recharge speed multiplier allows decreasing or increase (from 0.5 to 4) the recharge speed.
+This parameter is applied as a multiplier, default 1 (default recharge speed), if set to 2, the recharge will be twice as fast.
+-
 ## Installation

 ### Requirements